 The laws and regulations of some jurisdictions also prohibit an insurer from declaring or paying a dividend except out of its earned surplus or require the insurer to obtain prior regulatory approval.
-During 2015, our directly owned title insurers can pay dividends or make distributions to us of approximately \$236 million without prior regulatory approval; however, insurance regulators have the authority to prohibit the payment of ordinary dividends or other payments by our title insurers to us (such as a payment under a tax sharing agreement or for other services) if they determine that such payment could be adverse to our policyholders.
+During 2016, our directly owned title insurers can pay dividends or make distributions to us of approximately \$334 million; however, insurance regulators have the authority to prohibit the payment of ordinary dividends or other payments by our title insurers to us (such as a payment under a tax sharing agreement or for other services) if they determine that such payment could be adverse to our policyholders.
 There are no restrictions on our retained earnings regarding our ability to pay dividends to shareholders.

-The combined statutory capital and surplus of our title insurers was approximately \$1,472 million and \$1,409 million as of December 31, 2014 and 2013, respectively.
-The combined statutory earnings of our title insurers were \$276 million, \$352 million, and \$281 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+The combined statutory capital and surplus of our title insurers was approximately \$1,412 million and \$1,472 million as of December 31, 2015 and 2014, respectively.
+The combined statutory earnings of our title insurers were \$381 million, \$276 million, and \$352 million for the years ended December 31, 2015, 2014, and 2013, respectively.